ualbany-software-engineering/git-fundamentals-darshan1509/AboutMe.md

 My name is Darshan Patel.
-I am a senior student at UAlbany.
+I am a senior student at University at Albany.